VolkerH/Jupyter-Napari-Desktop/README.md

 If you see something similat to this, your CUDA support inside the container is working.
 However, if you don't have nvidia docker and the drivers set up correctly, you will see an error message such as `nvidia-smi` not found.

-## GPU Exmaple: Cellpose and Cellpose Napari Plugin
+## GPU Example: Cellpose and Cellpose Napari Plugin

 As an example we modify the napari desktop slightly to also add cellpose and the cellpose GPU plugin.
 Cellpose training greatly benefits from having a powerful GPU.
 As many users don't have powerful GPUs on their laptops, enabling remote desktop access to a powerful GPU workstation